-- Select a few words which share a letter cluster which is pronounced the same in each word.
-If you are going to concentrate on the ong cluster you might choose the words song, strong and longest.
-For a beginner all the words chosen should be words that the student knows as sight words.
-When they become a little more confident you can add some other unknown words but the list should include at least one well known word. - Write one word out several times beginning with the word the student knows best. - Tell the student what the word is:

-This word is strong.

-Ask the student to draw a line under the letters that make a particular sound.

-In the word strong, which letters make the str sound?
-Which letters make the ong sound?

-Now repeat the procedure the other way around.
+- Select a few words that share a letter cluster which is pronounced the same in each word.
+For example, If you are going to concentrate on the -ong cluster you might choose the words song, strong and longest.
+The list should include at least one well known word. - Write one word out several times beginning with the word the student knows best. - Tell the student what the word is and make sure they know the meaning.
+This word is strong. - Ask the student to draw a line under the letters that make a particular sound.
+In the word strong, which letters make the /str/ sound?
+Which letters make the /ong/ sound? - Now repeat the procedure the other way around.
 You draw a line under the letter cluster and the student tells you what sound it makes.

-What sound does this make? strong What sound does this make? strong
+What sound does this make? strong What sound does this make? strona

-• Now repeat the procedure with the other words you have chosen.
-In this example, song and longest.
+Now repeat the procedure with the other words you have chosen.

 Always keep the whole word visible.
 You are helping your student to see small clusters in larger words while looking at the whole word.
-Be careful not to separate into different clusters letters which are pronounced as a unit.
-For example, in the ing cluster don't separate the in and g because, in isolation, they are sounded differently from ng.

-Some common clusters which occur in the English language
+Some common clusters which h occur in t the English language • • • • • • • • • • •

 at ac est ing ire ore ut

 ab af(f) et in ink old ul(l)

 able ast el(l) ig ish ob up

 al ane eck k ind f ow l t ow tion

 all as(s) eam ip oss od

 aw ale es(s) il(l) ot ove

 air ave d ea f it ock og

 ar c are en ide ost ook

 ар an ew ight on f oll y

 ame ay ear ite om un

 ape ad eal it r ol(l) uf(f)

-ace am em id op ush
+ace am em id ор ush

 ang ed t ea is(s) or us

 ank ent ee im oke ud

 ate ev eat ick one um

 ake er if(f) ор ug